Everything you need to know...

 Head of Research Centre, Design Director at Design Futures

-You have the opportunity to arrange a placement year in between your second and third years.
-This gives you a real-world experience to prepare you for your future career.
+You'll have opportunities to arrange single or multiple work placement/s in between your second and third years.
+Placements give you real-world experience to prepare for your future career.
+Previous students have secured placements with companies including Black & Decker, Bosch, DePuy Synthes, Gripple and JCB.

 Come to an open day